Protect your privacy, rights and freedoms

 Anonymous, 2 December 2023

-Another thing that is absolutely infuriating about those data-grabbing forms that we have to fill is that they are almost always multi-page.
+Another thing that is absolutely infuriating about online forms that we have to fill is that they are almost always multi-page.
 You don't see in advance all the privacy-intrusive questions that you have to answer, so you can't decide in advance whether you want to even begin filling the form.
 On the first page they always ask you for your identity information: name, date of birth, passport number, phone number, etc. And only on the following pages you get to see the questions that make you decide to abandon the process.
 But by that stage you personal data has already been grabbed, sent to their cloud, and no doubt will never be deleted from there.
 And you never know how it will be stored and used.

 Anonymous, 14 January 2024